xiaoyiqingz/phpcd.vim/README_en.md

 We recommend you use [Vim-Plug](https://github.com/junegunn/vim-plug/blob/master/README.md) to manage your vim plugins.

-With Vim-Plug installed, put the following lines in your vimrc,
+With Vim-Plug installed, put the following lines in your vimrc:

 ```
 Plug 'phpvim/phpcd.vim', { 'for': 'php' , 'do': 'composer update' }